* Banks start reporting results on Thursday

 By Yashaswini Swamynathan

-April 12 (Reuters) - U.S. stocks opened slightly lower on Wednesday amid lingering geopolitical risks and as investors braced for the first rush of corporate earnings, starting Thursday.
+April 12 (Reuters) - U.S. stocks looked set to dip at the open on Wednesday as investors braced for the upcoming corporate earnings season amid mounting geopolitical risks.

 The United States launched missiles at a Syrian airfield last week to retaliate a deadly chemical attack on civilians.
 The strikes pushed President Donald Trump, who came to power in January calling for warmer ties with Syria’s ally Russia, and his administration into confrontation with Moscow.